sundayhustle01-jpg/AnonConnect/README.md

-# Soallink
+# CasualFriday

-Welcome to Soallink, your new anonymous chat platform!
+Welcome to CasualFriday, your new anonymous chat platform!

 To get started, take a look at src/app/page.tsx.